 Can your customers see who you really are and feel good about buying from you?
 Your company’s appearance and personality will make or break your sales.
 Again, this will be hugely reflected in your company’s brand design.
 Think about which companies and services you have stopped interacting with and why.

 Don’t forget to use social media as a way to develop your persona.
-Instagram, for one, is a great tool for letting others see who you are and developing a relationship with you.
+Instagram, Facebook, Twitter, or LinkedIn are all great tools for letting others see who you are and developing a relationship with you.

 Promise, Perceptions, Expectations, Persona?
 Designing your brand is about clearly defining all of the things your brand communicates.
 Graphic design, which includes a logo, images, and the overall look and feel of your website, is super important because it’s a customer’s first impression of your brand.